Louisville Truck Accident Lawyer

 - Not overload the truck with cargo beyond the manufacturer's weight limit for the vehicle

-- Not share a truck with other drivers and companies (which can cause accidents and injuries to others)
+- Not sharing a truck with other drivers and companies (which can cause truck/auto accidents and injuries to others)

 The FMCSA mandates that all truck drivers have a valid Commercial Driver's License (CDL) and pass the skills test before operating a commercial vehicle.
 A truck driver's violation of any of these rules or regulations can result in an accident with injuries.

-Hiring Experienced Louisville Truck Accident Lawyers to Resolve a Personal Injury Claim
+Truck Accident Victims Hire Experienced Personal Injury Lawyers to Resolve a Compensation Claim

-Are you the victim of a serious accident involving a commercial truck?
+Are you the victim of a serious accident with a commercial truck?
 Did you lose a loved one in a fatal truck crash?

 At Rosenfeld Injury Lawyers, LLC, our Louisville truck accident attorneys fight aggressively on behalf of our clients to ensure that they receive maximum compensation from the defendant's insurance company.